Brett Gallant: Men's

+2012–2022: Team Gushue

 Gallant joined Brad Gushue's team during the 2012–13 season as the team's third and moved to Newfoundland and Labrador in the process.
 The team would win the 2013 Newfoundland and Labrador Tankard, sending them to the 2013 Tim Hortons Brier, Gallant's first.
 The team would make the playoffs with an 8–3 record.
 They would lose the 3 vs. 4 game to Northern Ontario's Brad Jacobs and the bronze medal game to Ontario's Glenn Howard.
 The Gushue rink failed to make the playoffs at the 2014 Tim Hortons Brier after going 6–5 in the round-robin.
 Mark Nichols rejoined the team for the following season, and Gallant moved to second on the team.
 They would improve on their best finish at the 2015 Tim Hortons Brier, where they lost in the semifinal to Team Canada, skipped by Pat Simmons.
 During the 2014–15 season, Gallant would also win his first Grand Slam of Curling event, the 2014 Masters and the 2014 Canadian Open.

 The Gushue rink would win three more slams during the 2015–16 season, the 2015 National, the 2016 Elite 10 and the 2016 Players' Championship.
 With their successful tour season, the team entered the 2016 Tim Hortons Brier as the number one seed.
 They led Newfoundland and Labrador to a 9–2 round-robin record, earning them a spot in the 1 vs. 2 game.
 They would defeat Northern Ontario's Jacobs before losing to Alberta's Kevin Koe 9–5 in the final.
 The team finished second on the CTRS standings for the season, just behind the Koe rink.

 Team Gushue added one more slam title during the 2016–17 season at the 2017 Canadian Open.
 The team would also have their most successful Brier to date at the 2017 Tim Hortons Brier, which was hosted in St. John's.
 They once again finished 9–2 in the round-robin and would win the 1 vs. 2 game over Manitoba's Mike McEwen rink.
 Tied 6–6 in the final end of the final against Koe, Gushue needed to draw a full eight-foot to win the title.
 The team swept it all the way down the sheet, and the stone was just close enough for the win.
 It was Newfoundland's first Brier title since 1976.
 The team represented Canada at the 2017 World Men's Curling Championship, where they went undefeated en route to capturing the gold medal.
 The whole Canadian team was named the All-Star Team for the tournament.
 This would earn them first place on the CTRS standings for the season.